Checklist: What to Do Before an Individualized Education Program (IEP) Meeting for Parents

 - Know the components of an IEP and be prepared to give your input on each area.

-- Talk to your child and make a note of his interests, likes, and dislikes.
+- Talk to your child and make a note of their interests, likes, and dislikes.
 Begin discussions about “what you will be when you grow up” early.
 These discussions are particularly important as your child becomes a teenager and prepares to work on his or her transition IEP.

 - Read invitations and other materials that come to you from the school.
 If you have questions about them, call the school principal or guidance counselor.